 PROS of the RRSP:

 - It feels awesome to get that tax return.
-Especially when you use that tax return to contribute to your RRSP again for the following year.
+Especially when you use that tax return to supercharge your RRSP contributions for the following year.

-- It’s a good tool for those with high incomes who are taxed to the nines.
+- It’s an especially good tool for those with high incomes who are taxed to the nines.
 It can feel good to get some of your tax dollars back and then defer your investment returns until you retire to a lower tax bracket.

 CONS of the RRSP:

-- It’s a tax deferral… if you have a great pension, you will be taxed to the nines when you are in retirement, especially when you are forced to take your RRSP out when you turn 71 via Registered Retirement Income Fund (RRIF).
+- It’s a tax deferral… so if you’re fortunate to have a great pension, you will be taxed to the nines when you are in retirement, especially when you are forced to take your RRSP out when you turn 71 via Registered Retirement Income Fund (RRIF).
 Some people end up paying an even higher tax rate than they would have during their early working years.

 - If you aren’t making much money that year (e.g. if you are a student) there isn’t too much point in taking a deduction and chasing a big tax return via an RRSP contribution.
-You already aren’t taxed that much, so you wont’ get much of your taxes paid back.
+You already aren’t taxed very highly (if at all), so you won’t get much of your taxes paid back.
 Better to use a TFSA here.

-Now let’s look at the hotter younger sibling, the TFSA
+Now let’s look at the flashy younger sibling, the TFSA

 Personally, I am trying to contribute to both my TFSA and RRSP in order to take advantage of each’s unique characteristics.
-I don’t have very much money that I am allowed to contribute towards an RRSP anyway because of the Pension Adjustment, so a little tax refund is always nice to offset some things like capital gains, interest income etc., otherwise I might be paying more taxes when I’ve already paid so much in taxes from my primary source of income.
+I don’t have very much money that I am allowed to contribute towards an RRSP anyway because of the Pension Adjustment, so a little tax refund is always nice to offset some things like capital gains, interest income, etc., otherwise I might be paying more taxes when I’ve already paid so much in taxes from my primary source of income.
 Being that I’m in a relatively high income tax bracket right now, some RRSP contributions make sense; however, I am one of the very fortunate souls that will also have a nice pension to depend on when I retire (assuming I don’t get fired!) so going all-in on RRSP contributions isn’t my favoured approach.

 Of course, everyone is different and would have a different reason for having one or the other as a better option for their situation.
 It’s best to sit down and really think about the merits of each option to figure out which one you want to allocate the majority of your hard earned money to.